 Check on Source of Parts

-All automotive glass must meet certain Federal Motor Vehicle Safety Standards, but depending on your vehicle and your insurer, you’ll likely have a choice between replacement glass from the original equipment manufacturer (OEM) or from a different manufacturer that is considered an original equipment equivalent (OEE), or “aftermarket” part.
+All automotive glass must meet certain Federal Motor Vehicle Safety Standards (FMVSS), but depending on your vehicle and your insurer, you’ll likely have a choice between replacement glass from the original equipment manufacturer (OEM) or from a different manufacturer that is considered an original equipment equivalent (OEE) or “aftermarket” part.

 It makes sense to ask about any cost savings you might get from using an aftermarket glass replacement, but, especially for windshields, it’s usually best to stick with an OEM model.
 As is the case with other auto body parts, there is some concern over the quality of non-OEM windshields and glass.
 A lot of aftermarket windshields and windows fit poorly.